 The purpose of a purchase escrow account is to:

 • Confirm earnest money was received.
 Your earnest money is a percentage of the sales price you agree to pay upfront to show the seller you’re serious about buying the house.
 You agree to this amount in your contract.
+If you back out of the contract, the seller usually gets to keep your earnest money deposit.
+If the sale goes through, the money is applied to your down payment.

 • Prepare paperwork to transfer homeownership.
 This includes legal documents that make you the official homeowner.

-• Prepare mortgage paperwork.
+• Prepare mortgage loan paperwork.
 Your lender requires a signed loan package that records a lien on your house in exchange for lending you money for the purchase.

 • Refund your earnest money if you cancel.
 If an issue comes up with a home inspection or your mortgage application is denied, you can cancel the transaction and the escrow company will return your earnest money.